nukeourlimo/html-css-standards/README.md

 ###Markup Standards

 Please visit http://diveintohtml5.info/semantics.html#new-elements for detailed descrition of HTML5 elements.
-It makes sense to use these where relevent as can prevent additional css classes, such as, where relevent: "article"
+It makes sense to use these where relevent as can prevent additional css classes, such as, "article"

 ####Headings